Skip to content

 In this program, participants will experience a brief overview of hazing, the role Sam’s Law plays at the university, and how to report a hazing concern.
 Participants will partake in an activity to understand the role hazing can play in an organization.

 In this program, participants will learn the process CSSC follows when a hazing concern is reported.
-Participants will immerse themselves in conversations on the processes followed by CSSC, the Recognition Agreement for FSL (if applicable), and Sam’s Law.
+They will also immerse themselves in conversations about CSSC’s processes, the Recognition Agreement for FSL (if applicable), and Sam’s Law.

 In this program, participants will delve deeper into Sam’s Law and peer pressure’s role in hazing.
 Participants will analyze Sam’s Law’s key components to learn its impact on the university, student organizations, students, and employees.
 Participants will then learn critical concepts of peer pressure and how to avoid situations where hazing could occur.